dylan-lang/opendylan/documentation/duim-reference/source/layouts.rst

 new class, together with any init-keywords and default values that the slots should take.

-Panes are sheets which represent a “useful unit” in a GUI.
+Panes are sheets which represent a "useful unit" in a GUI.
 There is no protocol class called *<pane>*.

 -  In most cases (such as when defining a frame using *define frame*),